Durwella/zoomable-canvas/README.md

 A `<canvas>` element hosting an `HtmlImageElement` which can be panned and zoomed using the mouse.

 This component also provides two-way bindings for panning and zooming programmatically.
+For an example of the component in action, see the [example page](https://durwella.github.io/zoomable-canvas/).

 ## Install